irvinseet/grafana-test/README.md

 - grafana/grafana-enterprise: The recommended and default edition of Grafana is Grafana Enterprise.
 It is free and includes all the features of the OSS edition.

 4. Go to http://localhost:3000/.
 Username/password should be admin/admin
-5. Create a dashboard and import template (if available)
+5. Create a dashboard and import template dashboard (if available)
 6. Connect datasource to API